IBM/ibm-satellite-storage/.github/README_TEMPLATE.md

 **Example output**

 Provide an example output screen of running driver pods and storage classes that are deployed by your configuration.

+## Troubleshooting

+Provide troubleshooting steps for any known issues.

+## Reference

+- Include a link to your provider documentation.
+- Limitations specific to Satellite.
+- Include a link to the support process documentation for your provider.